rapidsai/raft/docs/source/raft_ann_benchmarks.md

                         Path to groundtruth.neighbors.ibin file for a dataset (default: None)
 ```

-`result_filepaths` : whitespace delimited list of result files/directories that can be capture via pattern match.
+`result_filepaths` : whitespace delimited list of result files/directories that can be captured via pattern match.
 For more [information and examples](ann_benchmarks_low_level.html#result-filepath-example)

 #### Step 4: Plot Results
 The script `scripts/ann-benchmarks/plot.py` will plot all results evaluated to a CSV file for a given dataset.